Surfing and Swimming

 Green fees are $25.
 Green fee players with a current NZ golf handicap are more than welcome to join the club members in match of the day events.

-Solid Energy Centre
+Pulse Energy Recreation Centre

 Craddock Drive, Westport